letstrygo/letstry/README.md

 **Deleting a Template**

-To delete a template, use the `lt delete-template` command.
+To delete a template, use the `lt delete` command.

 ```sh
 $ lt delete <name>